Book Title: Matched

 Hi, Welcome to Berg’s Book Club—the Book Club with a sweet and cuddly Polar Bear!
 Today, we will be reviewing Matched by Ally Condie.

 Matched is the first novel in the dystopian trilogy of the same name.
 The series tells the story of 17-year-old Cassia who lives in tyrannical, tightly-controlled society.
 Cassia is about to be “matched”—that is—her partner is going to be chosen for her but something goes wrong.
-All of Cassia’s friends are aware of who they are going to marry but Cassia sees two people on her screen.
+All of Cassia’s friends are aware of who they are going to be matched and married to but Cassia sees two people on her screen.
 Both of whom are men she knows personally and has feelings for.

-This book review will discuss how well the author managed to control the storyline, world building and characters.
+This book review will discuss how well Ally Condie managed to control the storyline, world building and characters.

 Matched Book Review